Our seven favorite Svalbard islands

 This Svalbard island is covered by a thick ice dome that in some parts is over 400 meters (1,300 feet) thick - hence its nickname, "White Island."
 Kvitøya lies close to the Russian border, and travelers who visit the island can enjoy viewing the colossal icecap of Kvitøyjøkulen.
 While Kvitøya does not have many animals here, wildlife is plentiful on its few clear spots: Arctic terns, red-throated divers, and polar bears.
 Birds arrive at Kvitøya during the breeding season, while there is a healthy walrus population that uses the island as a haul-out area.

 Translating to Bear Island, Bjørnøya is Svalbard's most southern island, lying about halfway between the southernmost point of Spitsbergen and the Norwegian mainland.
 The coast of this small Svalbard island is dramatic, featuring many cliffs and rock formations.
 The most famous of these formation is the Perleporten, a mssive tunnel under the Kapp Kolihoff.

-The coast of the small island – it is only around 180 square kilometres – is dramatic with formations in the cliffs.
-The most well-known formation is the Perleporten, which is a 200-metre tunnel under the Kapp Kolihoff.
-The island supports a range of flora and fauna due to its mid-latitudinal position, including birds that dominate the steep cliffs: some of these cliffs are home to the largest bird colonies in the Arctic.
-Some of the well-known species that make the island home include guillemot, little auk, kittiwake and a variety of gulls and seabirds.
-The sea is full of life and includes bearded and ringed seals.
+Bjørnøya supports a range of flora and fauna due to its mid-latitudinal position, including birds that dominate the steep cliffs.
+Indeed, some of these cliffs are home to the largest bird colonies in the Arctic.
+Guillemot, little auk, kittiwake, and a variety of gulls are among the species that call this island home, not to mention its many bearded seals and ringed seals.